drshnkv/fin-runocorp-morph/README.md

 ## Overview

-This repository contains a production-ready lemmatization system specifically designed for Finnish runosongs, achieving 59.9% exact match accuracy on manual annotations test set with expanded lexicon and V2 dialectal dictionary integration.
-The system uses a multi-tier fallback strategy with morphological feature awareness and 19,385 validated dialectal variants to handle the linguistic complexity of historical Finnish dialects.
+This repository contains a production-ready lemmatization system specifically designed for Finnish runosongs, achieving 60.4% exact match accuracy with Phase 12 compound integration on manual annotations test set with expanded lexicon and V2 dialectal dictionary integration.
+The system uses a multi-tier fallback strategy with morphological feature awareness, compound reconstruction, and 19,385 validated dialectal variants to handle the linguistic complexity of historical Finnish dialects.

 ## System Architecture